Lake District Places To Visit This Winter

 After a day out hiking the snowy fells (be prepared as the weather can be very unpredictable) ; or having enjoyed a cruise across lake Windermere or Ullswater, it is easy to get warm again in a cosy Lake District cottage.

-So, don’t over-look the Lake District for a break-away this winter.
+Most of all, don’t over-look the Lake District for a break-away this winter.

 Places to visit in the Lake District: